Protecting your identity online

 Check your statements carefully

-Dispose of your computer and devices securely
+7. Dispose of devices securely

 Take data breaches seriously

-• Change passwords to affected accounts immediately
+• Change your passwords immediately.

 How do I know if my identity has been stolen